 There are additional risks associated with Salmonella food poisoning: Individuals may recover from the short-term symptoms of infection, only to suffer long-term effects.
 Joint pain, eye irritation and painful urination have resulted, though many would not expect these problems to be related to the original infection.
 In some cases, the original infection can eventually lead to arthritis, which can last for months to years and may even become chronic.

 Salmonella bacteria are found in the intestines of humans and animals alike.
 Infection generally arises from ingesting foods contaminated with animal feces, but can also be contracted from food handlers who fail to adequately wash their hands after restroom use.
 Animal food products are the most common sources of infection, such as eggs, milk and meat.
 However, any food product is capable of being contaminated.
 Salmonella bacteria can be reduced or eliminated by cooking foods fully and properly.
 Handling animals, such as birds, reptiles and domestic pets, can also be a source of infection.

 Salmonella food poisoning can be contracted by anyone.
 However, children, the elderly and the immunocompromised are more likely to suffer from severe infections.
 Overall, infant children are most susceptible to contracting the bacteria.

 The medical term for infection with Salmonella bacteria is “Salmonellosis.”
 Medical facilities can identify the bacteria by conducting a lab test on an infected person’s stool.
-The specific strain of the virus, of which approximately 2,500 have been identified, can be determined with further testing called “stereotyping.”
+The specific strain of the virus, of which approximately 2,500 have been identified, can be determined with further testing called “serotyping.”

 If you have contracted salmonella, contact the Merman Law Firm immediately.
 We will work tirelessly to recover for your pain, suffering, lost wages and medical bills.